Sambridda/Palm-Oil-System-Design/README.md

 **Chose simplicity deliberately, not by default.** The architecture originally specified a 12-register-per-channel fault detection scheme — fully correct, fully tunable.
 I collapsed it to one ratio-based check repeated ten times, keeping adjustable registers only on the four channels where a bad reading cascades into mass, temperature and priority decisions.
 Fewer places for a commissioning technician to introduce a bug, in exchange for tunability I judged wasn't earning its complexity.

 **Said no to the intuitive fix.** Insulation looks like the obvious answer to a cold tank; my own numbers gave it about 6% more production at cold start, which doesn't justify the cost, so I didn't recommend it.
 What the simulations kept pointing at instead was the solid oil layer itself — so a slow impeller or even manual agitation stays on the table, and insulation sits below it.

+**Got the panel wrong, and it stayed wrong.** The main control panel was the first enclosure I had designed, and I sized it smaller than it needed to be — a measurement and judgement error on my part, caught only once it was already fabricated and past amending.
+The senior engineer reworked the layout around it and switched the 24 V power supply to fit everything in.
+Paper designs forgive you; sheet metal does not, and I now treat enclosure sizing as something to over-check before it goes to fabrication rather than after.

 **Treated requirement volatility as a design constraint, not a disruption.** Across five-plus proposal revisions — a new product line, two coil-bore changes, a trunk upsize — the VCH sizing methodology and priority-budget philosophy stayed modular enough that each new requirement extended the framework rather than triggering a rebuild.